richgel999/sserangecoding/README.md

 The performance of a vectorized range decoder like this is highly dependent (really, completely lives and dies) on the availability and performance of a fast hardware divider.
 This implementation specifically uses 24-bit integers to exploit `_mm_div_ps`.
 After many experiments, this is the only way I could find to make this decoder competitive.
 Using 24-bit ints sacrifices some small amount of coding efficiency (a small fraction of a percent), but compared to length-limited Huffman coding it's still more efficient.
 The test app displays the theoretical file entropy along with the # of bits it would take to encode the input using the [Package Merge algorithm](https://create.stephan-brumme.com/length-limited-prefix-codes/) at various maximum code lengths, for comparison purposes.

 The one advantage range coding has vs. ANS is patents.
 At least one corporation (Microsoft) has at least one [ANS patent](https://www.theregister.com/2022/02/17/microsoft_ans_patent/).
+By comparison range coding is ~44 years old and is unlikely to be a patent minefield.

 ## Compiling